 G.600 - PHS Assignment Request Form

-The PHS Assignment Request Form may be used to communicate specific application assignment and review requests to the Division of Receipt and Referral (DRR) and to Scientific Review Officers (SROs).
+The PHS Assignment Request Form may be used to communicate specific application assignment and review preferences to the Division of Receipt and Referral (DRR) and to Scientific Review Officers (SROs).

 This information will not be part of your assembled application, and it will neither be made available to program staff nor provided to reviewers.
 It is used specifically to convey additional, optional information about your preference(s) for assignment and review of your application to DRR and SROs.